Square (video game company): 1987–1995: Expansion and notable staff

-The success of Final Fantasy prompted development of Final Fantasy II in 1988, which established many of the series recurring elements.
-This and four more Final Fantasy titles would appear on the Famicom and Super Nintendo Entertainment System (Super Famicom), culminating in Final Fantasy VI in 1994.
-These and all other projects at Square were developed for Nintendo consoles, including the portable Game Boy.
+The success of Final Fantasy prompted development of Final Fantasy II (1988), which established many of the series recurring elements.
+This and four more Final Fantasy titles would appear on the Famicom and Super Nintendo Entertainment System (Super Famicom), culminating in Final Fantasy VI (1994).
+These were among a string of projects that Square produced exclusively for Nintendo consoles, including the portable Game Boy.
 In 1990, Square moved its offices to the Akasaka district, and then to Ebisu, Shibuya in 1992.
-In April 1991, Square merged with an identically-named dormant company in order to change its share prices.
+In April 1991, Square merged with an identically named dormant company in order to change its share prices.
 As a result of the merger, Square's foundation was backdated to the other company's July 1966 founding date.

 At that time, Square drew some of its development funding from loans from Shikoku Bank.
-Due to the increasing costs of development, the bank sent Tomoyuki Takechi on secondment to be their office manager in 1990.
-Takechi's secondment lasted until 1994, by which time Square had annual sales worth ¥16 million per year, and he had become inspired by Sakaguchi's vision for the company.
+Due to increasing development costs, the bank sent Tomoyuki Takechi on secondment to be their office manager in 1990.
+Takechi's secondment lasted until 1994, by which time Square had annual sales worth ¥16 million per year.
 In August of that year, Square registered with the Japan Securities Dealers Association to offer shares for public purchase.
 Sakaguchi was by now a prominent figure within the company, and was promoted to Executive President in 1991.
-His increasing corporate involvement lessened his creative input, prompting him to give greater influence to director Yoshinori Kitase.
+His increasing corporate involvement lessened his creative input, prompting him to give greater influence to other staff.
 Gebelli left Square in 1993, retiring on royalties from the Final Fantasy series.
 Miyamoto stepped down as Square's President in 1991 while remaining a major shareholder, and was replaced by Tetsuo Mizuno.
 In 1991, Suzuki became Vice President.